4 Ways to Deal With Bullying at School

 Encourage children to voice their thoughts and feelings in a safe environment with other classmates present, such as during class discussions or group work.
 This will allow bullying victims the chance to speak up about what’s bothering them without fear of being shamed by others for admitting that they are scared.
 Bullying can happen when a student feels like they’re not able to speak up about what’s happening because of fear or other reasons.
 It’s also essential that the person who is being bullied feel comfortable with speaking out and talking openly without being judged, for some immediate action.

-- Don’t leave any incident of bullying unaddressed
+3. Don’t leave any incident of bullying at school unaddressed

 A student should not persevere bullying alone.
 You should report bullying to a teacher or school staffer.
 Do not keep students isolated.
 Bullying is not just about physical harm, but also verbal and emotional abuse.
 Bullies often target students with low self-esteem or students who are introverted and timid.